Disability Living Allowance

 The amount of money you receive may go up or down.

 What is Disability Living Allowance?

-Disability Living Allowance is a benefit for you, not for a carer and you don’t need to have someone looking after you to qualify.
+Disability Living Allowance is a benefit for you, not for a carer and you don’t need to have someone caring for or supporting you to qualify.

-If you are awarded this benefit, it is entirely up to you how you use it.
+If you're awarded this benefit, it's entirely up to you how you use it.
 You can still claim if you are in employment.

 Disability Living Allowance has two parts or ‘components’.
 You can get either component or both together, depending on your condition.

 DLA is now aimed at children aged 0-16.
 It looks for care and mobility problems that are additional to the care and mobility needs of a child of the same age.

 This part is paid to people who need help looking after themselves or need someone to make sure they’re safe.

 There are 3 rates to this component and the rate you are awarded depends on the amount of care or supervision you need.
 It's based on the help you need, not on the help you actually get.